ESP32: QFN packaged chip and module

 ESP32 is housed in quad-flat no-leads (QFN) packages of varying sizes with 49 pads.
 Specifically, 48 connection pads along the sides and one large thermal pad (connected to ground) on the bottom.

 Chips

 The ESP32 system on a chip integrated circuit is packaged in both 6 mm × 6 mm and 5 mm × 5 mm sized QFN packages.

 In 2020, chips ESP32-D0WDQ6 and ESP32-D0WD also got a V3 version (ESP32 ECO V3), which fixes some of the bugs and introduces improvements over the previous versions.

-Module
+Modules

-The ESP32-PICO-D4 system in package module combines an ESP32 silicon chip, crystal oscillator, flash memory chip, filter capacitors, and RF matching links into a single 7 mm × 7 mm sized QFN package.
+The ESP32 PICO system in package modules combine an ESP32 silicon chip, crystal oscillator, flash memory chip, filter capacitors, and RF matching links into a single 7 mm × 7 mm sized QFN package.

+The first released PICO was the ESP32-PICO-D4 with 2 CPUs at 240 MHz, 4MiB internal flash, a 40 MHz oscillator and 34 GPIOs.

-In 2020, a similar module ESP32-PICO-V3 was introduced which is based on the ESP32 ECO V3.
+Later, in 2020, the ESP32-PICO-V3 and ESP32-PICO-V3-02 modules were introduced both based on the ESP32 ECO V3 wafer.

+In 2022 the ESP32-S3-PICO-1 module was introduced with USB OTG and internal PSRAM.

 Printed circuit boards

 Surface-mount module boards

 ESP32 based surface-mount printed circuit board modules directly contain the ESP32 SoC and are designed to be easily integrated onto other circuit boards.
 Meandered inverted-F antenna designs are used for the PCB trace antennas on the modules listed below.
 In addition to flash memory, some modules include pseudostatic RAM (pSRAM).